API

 Python

-Here's an example of how to use the API in Python :
+Here is an example of API usage in Python with advanced filters

 #!/usr/bin/python3